nikokyu/ICT1002-HEHEXD-Project/README.md

 # ICT1002-HEHEXD

 Map It!
 A web application written with Flask and analyzes pcap files to produce useful information :)
+Please take note that it will take a long time if the pcap file is larger than 1MB.

 ## Installation
 ```